Last Updated on May 29, 2023 by Kapuluan

-It’s no secret that coconut has recently seen a boom in worldwide demand.
-The fruit, important to many tropical cultures for generations, has now experienced a massive surge in interest from Westerners – everyone loves them some coconut products.
+It’s no secret that a coconut craze has recently seen a boom in worldwide demand.
+The fruit, important to many tropical cultures for generations, has now experienced a massive surge in interest from Westerners – everyone loves some coconut products.

-But at what cost does the coconut craze come to people and planet?
+But at what cost does the coconut craze come to people and the planet?

 Where Do Coconuts Come From?
 And How Do We Use Them?

 Coconuts are native to Pacific islands and ubiquitous throughout the tropics, spreading across islands via ocean currents and human migration.
 While natives to the tropics have genuinely tapped into the many uses of the coconut and the trees they grow on, Westerners have demands for just a few of the secondary products the crop can produce.
 For example, drying coconut meat results in a “copra,” which is then pressed to extract commonplace coconut oil, used widely in skincare and cleaning products.

 Coconut water is obtained from the liquid inside young, immature coconuts.
 And coconut milk is extracted by squeezing fresh coconut meat.
 Together these products offer consumers more choices in their quest for natural alternatives in their diet, personal care, and lifestyle.

 We may feel we’ve struck gold in such a versatile product.
 But what is the cost of this coconut craze to the environment?

 According to the World Watch Institute, food transportation is quickly becoming one of the world’s fastest-growing sources of greenhouse gas emissions.
 In addition, diets that rely heavily on foods from other parts of the world contribute enormously to these emissions.
 Sadly, a lifestyle filled with coconut products falls under this category.

 Unless you live in a tropical habitat where coconuts are grown locally, the coconuts and secondary products you use must travel from far-off places and across oceans; Indonesia, the Philippines, and India are the leading commodity producers.